Overture in C, "In Memoriam": Background and history

 In late 1864, Sullivan received commissions to write overtures for the Philharmonic Society of London and the Norwich Festival.
 The first was to be based on Sir Walter Scott's poem Marmion, but the second had no theme assigned.
 Inspiration for the Norwich Festival commission came with the sudden death of Sullivan's father in September, 1866.
 Sullivan turned his grief to the completion of this overture.

-The work was premiered in Norwich, conducted by Julius Benedict.
+The premiere was conducted by Norwich Festival music director Julius Benedict.
 It was well received; the reviewer in The Observer wrote that the piece "expresses with wonderful force and clearness of intention the various phases of an all-absorbing, poignant sorrow, from the first overwhelming burst of passionate grief to the calm resignation which time and a higher teaching alone can bring."
 The overture enjoyed considerable popularity in the composer's own lifetime, but it was rarely heard in the 20th century.
-Outside of Britain, performances have been conducted by the composer in Leipzig, Germany, with the Gewandhaus Orchestra (1867); by Jules Pasdeloup in Paris, with the Orchestre de la Société des concerts du Conservatoire (1879); and Theodore Thomas in Chicago, Illinois, with the Theodore Thomas Orchestra (1886).
+Outside of Britain, performances were conducted by the composer in Leipzig, Germany, with the Gewandhaus Orchestra (1867); by Jules Pasdeloup in Paris, with the Orchestre de la Société des concerts du Conservatoire (1879); and Theodore Thomas in Chicago, Illinois, with the Theodore Thomas Orchestra (1886).

 Only two recordings were made before 1992.
 Since then the piece has been recorded several more times.